Dwonczykj/Dwonczykj.github.io/_posts/2022-04-22-simple-housing-scraper.md

     return attr_from_xpath(xpath=f'//div[contains(@class,"item-{item_name}")]/span', num=num)
 ```

 These functions are used to select tags containing key property information.
-For each match, I extract the attribute of interest and append the result to a list variable such as <span style="color: green; font: 16px monospace;">title1</span> and <span style="color: green; font: 16px monospace;">address1</span> below.
+For each match, I extract the attribute of interest and append the result to a list variable such as <span style="color: orange; font: 16px monospace;">title1</span> and <span style="color: orange; font: 16px monospace;">address1</span> below.

 ```python
 while num < nofitem: